Rineloricaria jaraguensis

-Rineloricaria jaraguensis is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Jaraguá River basin in the state of Santa Catarina in Brazil.
-The species reaches 18.5 cm (7.3 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria jaraguensis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in the Itapocu River basin, part of the drainage in the municipality of Jaraguá do Sul in the state of Santa Catarina in Brazil.
+This species reaches a standard length of 18.5 cm and is believed to be a facultative air-breather.